Does

 mental illness proves the existence of biological causes of

 mental illness.
-This argument is easily refuted: Suppose someone
+This argument is easily refuted: Suppose

 was playing the piano and you didn't like him doing that.